 'WHO WILL GET THE LAST ICE?'

 This diorama features the valuable glass penguin collection that belonged to my late great aunt Mary.
 I placed them on brightly coloured plastic stadium seating to increase their sense of fragility, but also to add an element of fun to draw kids in.
 When you shift your gaze over the lenticular background, the image shifts from penguin to polar bear, creating a dreamlike scene.
 In the foreground: the two animals who are polar opposites are competing, tragically, for the last bit of ice while photographers capture the scene.
 What is their take on it all? — creating awareness or exploiting vulnerability?
-Having this kind of a question invites plenty of discussion with the kids.
+Questions like these encourage discussion and challenge kids to think.

 THE ARTIST WHO ONCE WAS A CHILD